uvarc/rc-learning/content/courses/r-intro/index.md

 weight_kg <- 55
 ```

 `<-` is the assignment operator.
-Assigns values on the right to objects on the left, it is like an arrow that points from the value to the object.
+It assigns values on the right to objects on the left, it is like an arrow that points from the value to the object.
 Mostly similar to `=` but not always.
 Learn to use `<-` as it is good programming practice.
 Using `=` in place of `<-` can lead to issues down the line.
 The keyboard shortcut for inserting the `<-` operator is `Alt-dash`.

 Objects can be given any name such as `x`, `current_temperature`, or `subject_id`.
 You want your object names to be explicit and not too long.
 They cannot start with a number (`2x` is not valid but `x2` is).
 R is case sensitive (e.g., `weight_kg` is different from `Weight_kg`).
 There are some names that cannot be used because they represent the names of fundamental functions in R (e.g., `if`, `else`, `for`, see [here](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Reserved.html) for a complete list).
 In general, even if it's allowed, it's best to not use other function names, which we'll get into shortly (e.g., `c`, `T`, `mean`, `data`, `df`, `weights`).
 In doubt check the help to see if the name is already in use.
 It's also best to avoid dots (`.`) within a variable name as in `my.dataset`.
 It is also recommended to use nouns for variable names, and verbs for function names.